nooku/guides.nooku.org/02. Request and Response/02.2 BREAD.md

 # B.R.E.A.D

-No, I don't mean the stuff you use to make sandwiches :)

 BREAD is a controller action pattern used to map actions against operations that can be performed on a database record/record set.
 You've probably heard of CRUD, well BREAD is similar, however it breaks the read action out into two, a crucial difference.

 BREAD is an acronym, just like CRUD: